-- ► An appropriate environment is set for testing to limit distractions. - ► A student is not discouraged from participating in testing. - ► Students aren't penalized who have been exempted by a parent from a state-wide assessment (Utah State Board R277-404-7-3b) (opens new window). - ► Students aren't provided a nonacademic reward for participating in or performing well on a statewide assessment (Board Rule R277-404-7-8; Utah Code 53G-6-803-9c(iii)) (opens new window). - ► Students are provided an alternative learning activity if they are exempted by a parent from a statewide assessment (Utah State Board R277-404-7-9) (opens new window). - ▶ Students who have been exempted by a parent from a statewide assessment may be allowed to be physically present in the room during test administration (Board Rule 277-404-7) (opens new window) though testing policy, procedures, and security should still be followed. - ► A proctor is present, and active proctoring takes place throughout the test session. - ► At least two assigned proctors are actively involved in each testing session. - ► Test administrators and proctors review and follow test preparation guidelines and the instructions and scripts included in the test administration manuals (TAM) for each assessment. - ► Accommodations are provided to eligible students, as identified by the ML, IEP, and/or 504 teams, and are consistent with those provided during instruction.
+- ► An appropriate environment is set for testing to limit distractions. - ► A student is not discouraged from participating in testing. - ► Students aren't penalized who have been exempted by a parent from a statewide assessment (Utah State Board R277-404-7-3b). - Students aren't provided a nonacademic reward for participating in or performing well on a statewide assessment (Board Rule R277-404-7-8; Utah Code 53G-6-803-9c(iii)).

-- ► Any electronic devices (e.g., smart watches, cell phones) shall be inaccessible by students, if they can be used to: - Access non-test content. - Distribute test content and materials. - ▶ Any electronic devices that are necessary for a student's health and safety (e.g. monitoring insulin levels) should be made available to the student when the need arises. - Make-up and test completion sessions are provided for students according to the policies and procedures as outlined in the test administration manual (TAM).
+- ▶ Students are provided an alternative learning activity if they are exempted by a parent from a statewide assessment (Utah State Board R277-404-7-9). - ▶ Students who have been exempted by a parent from a statewide assessment may be allowed to be physically present in the room during test administration (Board Rule 277-404-7) though testing policy, procedures, and security should still be followed. - ► A proctor is present, and active proctoring takes place throughout the test session. - ► Test administrators and proctors review and follow the test preparation guidelines and the instructions and scripts included in the test administration manuals (TAM) for each assessment. - ► Accommodations are provided to eligible students, as identified by the ML, IEP, and/or 504 teams, and are consistent with those provided during instruction. - ► Any electronic devices (e.g., smart watches, cell phones) shall be inaccessible by students, if they can be used to: - Access non-test content. - Distribute test content and materials. - ► Any electronic devices that are necessary for a student's health and safety (e.g. monitoring insulin levels) should be made available to the student when the need arises. - Make-up and test completion sessions are provided for students according to the policies and procedures as outlined in the test administration manual (TAM).